erichall/webgl-30/README.md

 I think WebGL really starting to get to me, it's quite fun!
 We just need to start doing some real project and really get a feel for it and maybe we can soon advance inside the novice bracket.
 Still, miles to be proficient in WebGL.

+### 21/30

+##### What the heck did we do yesterday?
+We started with textures and completed animation and cameras.
+We got a bit deeper knowledge about `frustum` but it's still quite general.

+##### What did we do today?
+Got stuck a bit on the first texture lesson trying to figure out a good setup to incorporate textures in our current design.

+Anyhow, we dabbed around with texture coordinates as WebGL sees a texture coordinate starting from the left-bottom with origin and grows up and to the right.
+After learning about this, we continued with what happens when a texture extends above 1.
+We did some setup for different settings on how to handle the behaviour such as to repeat the whole texture again, clamp to the edge or mirror the endings of the texture.

+##### Moving forward?
+Continue with textures.

+##### Conclusion
+It' already day 21?!